-In this paper we continue with this line of ideas and generalize the Poincar\'e rotation number to any compact abelian one--dimensional solenoidal group, which is also a compact abelian topological group obtained as the continuous homomorphic image of the algebraic universal covering space of the circle $\Ss:=\underleftarrow{\lim}\; \R/n\Z$ or, by Pontryagin duality, as a compact abelian topological group whose group of characters is an additive subgroup of the rational numbers with the discrete topology.
-In the case of the one--dimensional universal solenoidal group, the Pontryagin dual, i.e., the group of characters, is the whole discrete group $\Q$.
+or, by Pontryagin duality, as compact abelian topological groups whose groups of characters are additive subgroups of the rational numbers with the discrete topology.
+In the case of the one dimensional universal solenoidal group $\Ss$, the group of characters is the whole discrete group $\Q$.

-The algebraic universal covering space of the circle can be thought of as a generalized circle and can be realized as the \textsf{ad\`ele class group} of the rational numbers, which is the orbit space of the locally trivial $\Q$--bundle structure $\Q\hookrightarrow \A \To \A/\Q$, where $\A$ is the ad\`ele group of the rational numbers and $\Q\hookrightarrow \A$ is a cocompact discrete subgroup of $\A$.
-The ad\`ele class group is a fundamental arithmetic object in mathematics which was invented by Claude Chevalley for the purposes of simplifying and clarifying class field theory.
-This compact abelian group plays an essential role in the thesis of John Tate (see \cite{Tat}) which laid the foundations for the Langlands program.
-Since
+The group $\Ss$ can be thought of as a generalized circle and it is isomorphic as a topological group to the \textsf{ad\`ele class group} of the rational numbers $\A/\Q$, which is the orbit space of the locally trivial $\Q$ -- bundle structure $\Q\hookrightarrow \A \To \A/\Q$, where $\A$ is the ad\`ele group of the rational numbers and $\Q\hookrightarrow \A$ is a discrete cocompact subgroup of $\A$.
+The ad\`ele class group is a fundamental arithmetic object in mathematics whose multiplicative part was invented by C. Chevalley for the purposes of simplifying and clarifying class field theory.
+This compact abelian group plays an essential role in the thesis of J. Tate (see \cite{Tat}) which laid the foundations for the Langlands program.

-it follows that $\Ss$ is a compact abelian topological group with a locally trivial $\Zz$--bundle structure $\Zz\hookrightarrow \Ss\To \UC$ and also a one--dimensional foliated space whose leaves have a canonical affine structure isomorphic to the real one--dimensional affine space $\mathbf{A}^1$.
-Here, $\Zz:=\underleftarrow{\lim}\; \Z/n\Z$ is the profinite completion of the integers, and it is an abelian Cantor group.
-Thus, topologically $\Ss$ is a compact and connected locally trivial fibration over the circle with fibre the Cantor set.
+By definition, $\Ss$ is a compact abelian topological group with a locally trivial $\Zz$ -- bundle structure $\Zz\hookrightarrow \Ss\To \UC$ and also a one dimensional foliated space whose leaves have a canonical affine structure isomorphic to the real one dimensional affine space $\mathbf{A}^1$.
+Here, $\displaystyle{\Zz := \varprojlim_{n\in \N} \Z/n\Z}$ is the profinite completion of the integers, and it is an abelian Cantor group.
+Thus, topologically, $\Ss$ is a compact and connected locally trivial fibration over the circle with fiber the Cantor set.